PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 19:57:50
+Last updated: 2024-04-05 19:58:23
-Random Quote: Shut the f*ck up and let me die in peace. - Mike Ehrmantraut
+Random Quote: Because they are the knights of summer, and winter is coming.  -  Catelyn Stark